Moonsong-Labs/xcm-tools/README.md

 `yarn xcm-decode-para --w wss://wss.api.moonriver.moonbeam.network --b 2391172 --channel dmp`

 `yarn xcm-decode-para --w wss://wss.api.moonbeam.network --b 1649282 --channel hrmp --p 2000`

-## Derivated Address Calculator script

-Script that allows to calculate what the derivative address will be for a specific multilocation in a given parachain

-The script accepts these inputs fields:
-- `--parachain-ws-provider or --w`, which specifies the websocket provider of the parachain in which the address should be calculated
-- `--multilocation or -m`, the multilocation for which we want to calculate the derivated address

-### Example

-`yarn xcm-derivated-address-calculator --wp  ws://127.0.0.1:34102  --multilocation '{ "parents": 1, "interior": {"X2": [ { "Parachain": 1000 }, { "AccountKey20": {"network": "Any", "key": "0xf24FF3a9CF04c71Dbc94D0b566f7A27B94566cac"} }]}}'`

 ## Calculate Sovereign Account